larsskaret/DataTalksClub_Data-Engineering/homework_week2/README.md

 1. I use vscode on an ubuntu 22.04.1 computer.

 2. Activate conda `zoom` environment that I used when following prefect videos. `conda activate zoom`.
-It was created with `conda create -n zoom python=3.9`
+It was created with `conda create -n zoom python=3.9`.
+Install packages in requirements.txt: `pip install -r requirements.txt`

 3. In a separate terminal, activate conda `zoom` environment Then start the Prefect Orion server: `prefect orion start`.
 (Assuming prefect is installed `pip install -U prefect`)